caityp/caityp.github.io/_posts/2018-08-13-red-dirt-diary-4-gaucho-science.md

   caption: "A ranch hand at Espinilho works the cattle.
 Photo: N. Grinnell"
 ---
 ### *Gaucho Science*
 The morning mist is thick and low on the ground.
 I’m guessing relative humidity of 100%.
 Vapor pressure deficit 0 kPa.
 Transpiration 0 mm/s.
 I can’t even see Pedro and Jonatas as they put together a tripod on the far end of the field.
-I can just hear the clunks and clangs of the aluminum pipes as they slide into the iron tripod joint.
-The higher note of the hammer singing as it strikes the stakes, pulling the guy lines firm.
+I can only hear the clunks and clangs of the aluminum pipes as they slide into the iron tripod joint.

+The higher note of the hammer sings as it strikes the stakes, pulling the guy lines firm.
 One by one the long masts holding the sensor heads pop into view, until finally all six poke lamely into the heavy atmosphere above the soybean canopy.
 So much metaphor potential it’s almost too easy.

 I am in Rio Grande do Sul, Brazil, the country’s southernmost state and home of the Gauchos, those quintessential South American cowboys.
 Espinilho Ranch, some 8 hours’ drive from the state capital of Porto Alegre, produces thousands of hectares of beef cattle and soybeans and is my field site for the Brazilian summer.
 I have been here since October, foolishly trying to do plant physiology while counting on the cooperation of the weather.
 The tripods and the adorable little sensors attached to them are all part of my clever (again, read: foolish) plan to track vegetation indices throughout the day, looking for signs of stress in the crop when the weather heats up.